 Once the experiment had ended, we drew some clear conclusions from what the data had told us.

-You would normally want statistically significant data to confirm what you need to do to improve your advertising or website performance.
+You would normally want statistically significant data to confirm what you need to do to improve your digital marketing or website performance.
 However, speed is also important when conducting experiments, as you need to be able to move quickly and dynamically within a constantly changing marketplace.

 You want enough data that will give you confidence in your future decisions, but that will also be received within a short amount of time.

 Step 7: Adjust and refine your activity based on the experiment findings

 From your conclusions in Step 6, use the data to change and adapt your current digital marketing campaign, with a view to address the experiment’s initial objectives.